rhaiscript/book/src/patterns/enums.md

 Use `switch` Through Arrays
 ---------------------------

-Another way to work with Rust enums in a `switch` expression is through exposing the internal data (or at least those that act as effective _discriminants_) of each enum variant as a variable-length [array], usually with the name of the variant as the first item for convenience:
+Another way to work with Rust enums in a [`switch`] statement is through exposing the internal data (or at least those that act as effective _discriminants_) of each enum variant as a variable-length [array], usually with the name of the variant as the first item for convenience: